A baby becomes a toddler, becomes a child, and then they’re on the verge of puberty— and then deodorant becomes a MUST!

 5. Consider changing to natural fibres for as many clothes, shoes, linen and accessories as possible.

-Some claim to have bacteria-fighting abilities, such as bamboo or aloe vera-impregnated cotton.
+Sometimes, it’s just not all about using antiperspirant or deodorant.
+Some fabrics claim to have bacteria-fighting abilities, such as bamboo or aloe vera-impregnated cotton.
 These fabrics, however, tend to be expensive.

 6. Work on All Other Aspects of Body Hygiene